 Faculty-Led Study Abroad

 Faculty-led study abroad trips provide an important piece of the overall study abroad picture at Carnegie Mellon.
-Each year, around 30 Carnegie Mellon students venture abroad in this manner.
-Architectural studies and language and culture explorations form the backbone of these experiences at Carnegie Mellon.
-Several well-respected programs are long-standing and highly successful.
+Each year, around 30 Carnegie Mellon students venture abroad on trips led and designed by faculty.
+Architectural studies and language and culture explorations form the backbone of these experiences at Carnegie Mellon, and several well-respected programs are long-standing and highly successful.

 Planning & Preparation

 After reading the Guide for Short Term Programs (pdf), faculty should plan, write and submit a program proposal.
 If this will be a credit bearing opportunity, faculty must follow the New Academic Program Process (NAPP).

 Determine costs, establish a budget, set per-student cost, and plan travel arrangements, lodging, transport, etc.

 Publicize program, recruit students, establish deadlines for deposits, and finalize participants.
 Prepare comprehensive student and parent information packets and distribute in a timely manner.
 Be sure to carefully articulate risk issues and prepare student forms, including liability waivers.